-Analytics and automation make up the second layer of Celent’s proposed framework.
-This refers to new abilities that banks should put in place that enable modernization and digitization.
-This layer is the engine that connects the first layer, namely consistent channels and customer experience, with the third layer of new business models, or changes in products, services, organizations, culture, skills, and IT.
-Discussions on analytics should focus on what analytics means in the context of digital or modernization.
-Celent believes analytics play a crucial role in optimizing the delivery of a bank brand experience in real time to each customer, based on a wide variety of data from myriad sources.
+Analytics and automation make up the second layer of our proposed framework.
+This refers to new abilities that banks should put in place that enable modernisation and digitisation.
+This layer is the engine that connects the first layer, namely consistent channels and customer experience, with the third layer of new business models, or changes in products, services, organisations, culture, skills, and IT.
+Discussions on analytics should focus on what analytics means in the context of digital or modernisation.
+We believe analytics play a crucial role in optimizing the delivery of a bank brand experience in real time to each customer, based on a wide variety of data from myriad sources.

-Among those at the vanguard of the market, there is already a decoupling (or modularization) evident among three areas of services when it comes to Internet of Things (IoT) data: 1) transmitting; 2) storing, analyzing, and selling; and 3) data use or application.
+Amongst those at the vanguard of the market, there is already a decoupling (or modularisation) evident amongst three areas of services when it comes to Internet of Things (IoT) data: 1) transmitting; 2) storing, analyzing, and selling; and 3) data use or application.
 Fintech initiatives are already spawning new service businesses in these three areas.

-The third layer of the digital discussion is the operating model that companies should strive to realize.
+The third layer of the digital discussion is the operating model that companies should strive to realise.

-Digital will mandate modernization.
-The desired customer experience in a digital world cannot be supplied without changing the business model as it pertains to products, services, the organization, and technology.
+Digital will mandate modernisation.
+The desired customer experience in a digital world cannot be supplied without changing the business model as it pertains to products, services, the organisation, and technology.

 Products and services